Five embeddings of one simple group: Preliminaries

-\begin{theorem}[{\cite[Theorem~7.5]{Ko97}}] Suppose that $a_{1}=1$, and $B_{1}$ is~a~Cartier divisor that~is~a~variety with~Kawamata log terminal singularities.
-Then the~following conditions are~equivalent: \begin{itemize} \item the~log pair $(X, B_{X})$ is log canonical along $B_{1}$; \item the~singularities of the~log pair
+\begin{theorem}[{\cite[Theorem~6.29]{CKS04}}] Suppose that $a_{1}=1$, and $B_{1}$ is a prime Weil divisor.
+Suppose that $B_{1}$ is~a~Cartier divisor on $X$, and $B_{1}$ is a normal variety that has at most Kawamata log terminal singularities.
+Then $(X, B_{X})$ is log canonical along $B_{1}$ if and only if the~log pair $(B_{1}, \sum_{i=2}^{r}a_{i}B_{i}\vert_{B_{1}})$ is log canonical. \end{theorem}